 Unfortunately, those steps will only have a limited preventative effect.
 They are certainly only short-term measures and will not protect your dog in the long run.
 It also will not protect your dog from inhaling the spores in the wind.
-But the very nature of this condition and the lack of vaccine makes full prevention a tall order.
+But the very nature of this condition and the current lack of vaccine makes full prevention a tall order.

-This obviously cannot fully prevent the disease occurring and so is of limited effectiveness in preventing onset.
+If you see any of these symptoms, you should take your dog to the vet as soon as possible.
+The veterinarian will be able to undertake the examinations required to diagnose the disease and then begin treatment to stop any further development.
+This obviously cannot fully prevent the disease occurring, and so is of limited effectiveness in preventing onset.
 However, it could be effective in preventing the progression of disease and even death.
 For that reason, keeping an eye out for the above symptoms is essential.

 Importance of Prevention

-While preventing valley fever is difficult at best, the effects of prevention and early treatment are far-reaching.
-Complications from valley fever can lead to serious illness and huge vet bills, so these measures could save your dog from great discomfort and danger, and save you a bundle on treatments.
+While preventing Valley Fever is difficult at best, the effects of prevention and early treatment are far-reaching.
+Complications from Valley Fever can lead to serious illness and huge vet bills, so these measures could save your dog from great discomfort and danger, and save you a bundle on treatments.

-Valley fever can be a particularly nasty condition for your dog to contract.
+Valley Fever can be a particularly serious condition for your dog to contract.
 It affects the respiratory system, puts a huge strain on the lungs, and can cause death if caught late.
 As an owner, you have a limited number of preventative measures to follow, none of which offer a long-term, fully effective solution.
 However, keeping your dog away from such environments when possible is a good idea.
 Keeping them out of soil when you can is also sensible, even if it means putting them on a lead.
 Also, keep an eye out for symptoms, seek medical attention early and do not let your dog out when there has been a recent wind or dust storm.
 All could potentially save your dog’s life.